 Community planning for natural resource management is not new to the Burnett Mary region.
 Landcare and Integrated Catchment Management groups have operated in this region, directed by various strategies, since the 1980’s.
 The Australian Government sale of Telstra provided Natural Heritage Trust 1 funds that supported many natural resource projects across the region.
-The National Action Plan for Salinity and Water Quality provided for establishment of the BMRG and the development of the first whole-of-region plan to focus management actions – Country to Coast 2005 NRM Plan
+The National Action Plan for Salinity and Water Quality provided for establishment of the BMRG and the development of the first whole-of-region plan to focus management actions – Country to Coast 2005 NRM Plan.
+A Regional Investment Strategy, Regional Asset Targets and Interim Targets supported implementation of Country to Coast.

 Between 2008 and 2014 the Burnett Mary Regional group for Natural Resource Management (BMRG) focused on delivery of the Australian Government’s Caring for our Country outcomes.